000010001/000010001/README.md

-- 👋 Hi, I’m @000010001
+I’m @000010001
-- 👀 I’m interested in DATABASE
+I’m interested in DATABASE
-- 🌱 I’m currently learning SQL
+I’m currently learning SQL
-- 💞️ I’m looking to collaborate on HUMANS INTERSTS
+I’m looking to collaborate on HUMANS INTERSTS
-- 📫 How to reach me DM

 <!---
 000010001/000010001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.